SAP/spartacus-docs/_pages/dev/outlets.md

 While the usage of ng-template is conveniet, it is limited when there is no template ref available.
 There are scenario's where we like to add a component dynamically outside the UI, in typescript.

 Instead of using an template, you can add a component factory to an outlet reference.
 With this technique you can dynamically load a component and bring it inot the UI.
-A good example of this is the `AsmLoaderModule`, which loads the ASM experience dynamically in the `cx-storefront` outlet reference, only if needed.
+An actual example of this is the `AsmLoaderModule`, which loads the ASM experience dynamically in the `cx-storefront` outlet reference, only if needed.

 The following code snippet shows an example if adding UI dynamically by passing in a component factory.